 George Simpson described him as sober but untalented, with “a quarrelsome irritable temper.”
 He was part of the 1833 expedition to the United States to procure sheep, and in 1835 he purchased the HBC experimental farm in present-day St. James.
 In 1845 he became head of the HBC’s newly established post at Pembina.

 He married Nancy Campbell (1792-1887, daughter of Archibold Campbell and “Ninse,” a Dakota Sioux Indian) on 11 June 1821 at St. Mary’s Falls, Minnesota.
-Among their children was Edwin Bourke.
+Among their children were Andrew Bourke and Edwin Bourke.

-He died in 1851 and is buried in St. James Cemetery along with his wife.
+He died in 1851 and was buried in the St. James Cemetery along with his wife.

 We thank Ray Chapman and Charlotte Proctor for providing additional information used here.